ReScience/ten-years/author-guidelines.md

 ### Retrieval of the software

 - Was it easy to find a copy of your source code?
-- Was it easy to locate the dependencies?
+- Was it easy to locate and setup the dependencies?
 - Provide a list of all dependencies (libraries but also tools such as compilers).

 ### Execution